jafernandez01/TT-pipeline/javierfernandez.md

 Calculations of growing degree days (GDD) are important in models simulating crop growth.
 The most widely used approach, and often precise, is assuming a linear relationship on the rate with the temperature above a base temperature.
 It calculates the DTT (daily thermal time) using the average daily value.
 A second method propose considering the alternation of diurnal and nightly temperatures by using the HTT (hourly thermal time).
 So far, for grain filling in maize it has not been thoroughly studied whether there is an improvement in models accuracy between these approaches.

-I hope that this code will help me to save time when searching for thermal time units (instead of doing it manually) for past and future experiments.
+I hope that this code will help me save time when searching for thermal time units (instead of doing it manually) for past and future experiments.
 In addition, in the future I might be able to quickly retrieve data on multiple weather stations to extend my analysis to other locations through modelling.

 ## 2. Objective